Élder Campos: Coaching career

 After retiring, Élder became the head coach of Santo André's under-15 team in 2013.
 In September 2015, he moved to Portuguesa Santista as the head coach of the under-11s, being later in charge of the under-15s and under-17s.

 On 2 June 2020, after starting the year in charge of the under-20 team, Élder was announced as head coach of the first team of Portuguesa Santista.
 On 16 September, after three losses in as many matches, he was sacked.

 On 20 October 2020, Élder returned to Santos as head coach of the under-17 squad.
 In July of the following year, he became an assistant of the under-20s, before being named head coach of the category in December ahead of the 2022 Copa São Paulo de Futebol Júnior.

 In March 2022, Élder returned to the under-17 side of Peixe, after the arrival of Orlando Ribeiro in the under-20s.
+On 24 March 2026, he returned to the under-20 squad after Vinicius Marques was promoted to the first team.